1. What is papillary breast cancer?

-Targeted therapies are a group of drugs that block the growth and spread of cancer.
-They target and interfere with processes in the cells that help cancer grow.
+This is a group of drugs that block the growth and spread of cancer.

-The most widely used targeted therapy is trastuzumab (Herceptin).
-Only people whose invasive breast cancer has high levels of HER2 (called HER2 positive) will benefit from having trastuzumab.
+The most widely used targeted therapies are for HER2 positive breast cancer.
 HER2 is a protein that helps cancer cells grow.

-Bisphosphonates are a group of drugs that can reduce the risk of invasive breast cancer spreading in post-menopausal women.
-They can be used regardless of whether the menopause happened naturally or due to breast cancer treatment.
+Bisphosphonates are a group of drugs that can reduce the risk of breast cancer spreading in postmenopausal women.
+They can be used regardless of whether the menopause happened naturally or because of breast cancer treatment.

-Your specialist team can tell you if bisphosphonates would be suitable for you.
+Your treatment team can tell you if bisphosphonates would be suitable for you.

-Being diagnosed with breast cancer can make you feel lonely and isolated.
+Being diagnosed with breast cancer can be a difficult and frightening time.

-If you would like any further information and support about breast cancer or just want to talk things through, you can speak to one of our experts by calling our free Helpline on 0808 800 6000.
+If you’d like any further information and support or just want to talk things through, speak to one of our experts by calling our free Helpline on 0808 800 6000.